-Can I force my employees to get a COVID-19 vaccine?David Morgan
+Can I force my employees to get a COVID-19 vaccine?Tinsdills

 Following a consultation conducted by the Department of Health and Social Care, the government has announced that vaccinations to protect against coronavirus (COVID-19) are to be made compulsory for anyone working in a CQC-registered care home in England providing nursing or personal care.
 Further consultation is taking place with regards to making vaccination mandatory for NHS workers too.